Updated July 2020

 But remember, Android is your OS (operating system), and it is different from your firmware, which will need to be updated separately.

-I BOUGHT MY BOX ON EBAY, OR CRAIGSLIST, OR FROM SOME GUY THAT WAS SELLING THEM AT THE LOCAL FAIR.
+I BOUGHT MY BOX ON EBAY, CRAIGSLIST, OR FROM SOME GUY THAT WAS SELLING THEM AT THE LOCAL FAIR.
 DO YOU HAVE AN UPDATE FOR THAT?

 No, and he probably doesn’t either.